ONSdigital/application-profile/cataloguing.md

 ## Editions

 > **Note**
-> `dcat:DatasetSeries` is recommended as part of [DCAT v3](https://w3c.github.io/dxwg/dcat/), which is a W3C Proposed Recommendation.
+> `dcat:DatasetSeries` is recommended as part of [DCAT v3](https://w3c.github.io/dxwg/dcat/), which is a W3C Recommendation.

 Many statistics producers publish sets of statistics at a regular frequency as monthly, quarterly, or annual releases.